 Time Limit

-It is expected that the MA program be completed within two years.
+It is designed that the MA program will be completed within two years.
+Exceptions can be made with the Director of Graduate Studies approval for up to 4 years.

 Recommended Plan of Study